uclaacm/hothXII-workshops/intro-to-web-apis/README.md

     - 3XX: redirection (request was received but it was redirected to someplace else or some additional action must be completed)
     - 4XX: client error (request wasn't made by the client correctly)
     - 5XX: server error (server failed to complete the received request)
-- The body contains any data/files that were requested
+- The body contains any data/files that were requested.

 ## Extra Stuff
 Before we get to the demo, there are a couple of things relevant to web APIs that aren't strictly necessary to know but are fairly fundemental.